mimoo/NoiseGo/disco_spec/disco.md

  * The first three messages can have their payloads padded with random bytes to a constant size, regardless of which handshake is executed.

- * The responder will attempt to decrypt the first message as a `NoiseIK` message, and will fallback to `Noise_XXfallback` if decryption fails.
+ * The responder will attempt to decrypt the first message as a `DiscoIK` message, and will fallback to `Disco_XXfallback` if decryption fails.

- * An initiator who sends a `Noise_IK` initial message can use trial decryption to differentiate between a response using `Noise_IK` or `Noise_XXfallback`.
+ * An initiator who sends a `Disco_IK` initial message can use trial decryption to differentiate between a response using `Disco_IK` or `Disco_XXfallback`.

- * An initiator attempting a full handshake will send an ephemeral public key, then random padding, and will use `Noise_XXfallback` to handle the response.
+ * An initiator attempting a full handshake will send an ephemeral public key, then random padding, and will use `Disco_XXfallback` to handle the response.
- Note that `Noise_XX` isn't used, because the server can't distinguish a `Noise_XX` message from a failed `Noise_IK` attempt by using trial decryption.
+ Note that `Disco_XX` isn't used, because the server can't distinguish a `Disco_XX` message from a failed `Disco_IK` attempt by using trial decryption.

 This leaves the Disco ephemeral public keys in the clear.
 Ephemeral public keys are randomly chosen DH public values, but they will typically have enough